Hassoonu/Hassoonu/README.md

 # 👋 Hi, I’m Hasan
-- I'm very interested in Robotics and Communication Networks.
+- I'm very interested in Robotics, AI, and Communication Networks.
-- I’m currently learning: Parallel/GPU Programming & Data Analysis
+- I’m currently learning: GROOTN1.5, IsaacSim (trying to also learn more about VLA Models), Parallel/GPU Programming
 - How to reach me: Email: Hasan2002618@gmail.com

-- Currently have a website in development, once it's done, I'll be sure to add it here!
+- Website: hasan-alsaeedi.dev

 <!---
 Hassoonu/Hassoonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.